-I’m Nateesh Noakes (she/her) — a Professional Counselor Associate (PCA) and Certified Rehabilitation Counselor (CRC) with over 12 years of experience in the field and a private practice since 2022.
+I’m Nateesh Noakes (she/her) — a Professional Counselor Associate (PCA) and Certified Rehabilitation Counselor (CRC) with over a decade of experience supporting people through complexity, transition, and reinvention.
+I’ve worked in the counseling field for 12 years and have run my private practice since 2022.

 I hold a Master of Science in Counselor Education from Portland State University, specializing in rehabilitation counseling.
-My background is grounded in supporting people living with disability and chronic illness helping them adapt to change, rebuild autonomy, and redefine purpose in ways that feel authentic and sustainable.
-That foundation deeply informs my work today as I support clients navigating mental health challenges, identity exploration, and major life transitions.
+My roots are in supporting people living with disability and chronic illness, helping them adapt to change, rebuild autonomy, and redefine purpose on their own terms.
+That foundation continues to guide my work with clients navigating mental health challenges, identity exploration, creative blocks, leadership stress, and major life transitions.

-My therapy style is vibrant, relational, and intuitive.
-I love working with creatives, artists, punks, and anyone who’s ever felt out of place in conventional therapy spaces.
+My therapy style is collaborative, intuitive, and grounded in genuine relationship.
+I work especially well with people who don’t fit neatly into boxes: creatives, artists, punks, deep feelers, leaders who carry quiet emotional weight, and anyone who’s ever felt unseen in traditional therapy spaces.

-I specialize in helping people navigate anxious feelings, depressive thoughts, traumatic experiences, major life transitions, relational stress, chronic illness, and disability.
-I use a mix of talk therapy and experiential work to create a space where every part of your experience matters—therapy that is affirming and welcomes all parts of you.
+I support clients working through anxious thoughts, depressive feelings, traumatic experiences, major life shifts, relational stress, chronic illness, and disability.
+I use a mix of talk therapy and experiential work to create a therapeutic environment where every part of your experience matters.

 I grew up in the Las Vegas punk scene and carried that energy north to Portland in 2001.
-Before becoming a therapist, I spent years bartending in Portland’s punk venues — learning more about humanity than any textbook could teach.
-Those years radicalized my understanding of care and continue to shape how I hold space today: with honesty, humanity, and respect for every kind of story.
+Before becoming a therapist, I spent years bartending in Portland’s punk venues — learning more about humanity there than any textbook could teach.
+Those years shaped my understanding of care and continue to influence my work: honest, human, and respectful of every kind of story.

-Outside the therapy room, I love road trips, camping with my partner, rollerskating, thrifting, photography, and live music.
-I’m fueled by desserts, good conversation, community care, and lifelong learning.
+Outside the therapy room, I love road trips, camping with my partner, rollerskating, walking, thrifting, photography, and live music.
+I’m fueled by desserts, community care, good conversation, and lifelong learning.

 Curiosity, connection, and creativity shape just about everything I do.